petercoulton/haystacks/README.md

 # Haystacks

-Reads needs from a file then searches the haystack from a file if specified or from stdin if not.
+Reads needles from a file then searches the haystack from a file if specified, or from stdin if not.

 You can optionally specify a delimiter and column number to select which field in the haystack to search on.